SEMAGLUTIDE

 - angiogenesis (blood vessel formation)

-One unique angle:
+One unique angle

 - Strong focus on gut repair + systemic healing signaling